Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 #### set for version ranges

-To perform set on a range of versions "name" and "version" and, if it exists, group have to be used as "id".
+To perform set on a range of versions "name", "version" and, if it exists, group have to be used as "id".
 The version constraints can then be specified with a list of single versions or with the use of the order operators >, <, >=, <=, and be separated with a |.
 An example for a version range string would be ">1.1.1|<1.5.6|2.0.0".